 The circle is completed when McGills purchases Oakley House from the estate of John McGill and from John Moules who is thankfully still with us.
 Since that time the opportunity has been taken to modernize the building – a journey which is still continuing.

-Sharla Dandy joins McGills.
+Sharla Dandy joins McGills as a Partner Designate.